THE ISLAND OF MORBUS:

 “I tell you, it was a gruesome sight.
-The thing kept on fighting, and
+The thing kept on

-would have run the Warlord through had I not.
+the creatures would have run the Warlord through had I not.
 I was just

 in time, and I caught the thing with a clean cut that sent its head toppling

-The dwar orders his monsters to capture Carter and Vor Daj with nets,
+The dwar orders his monsters to capture Carter and Vor

-of these scenes can be viewed at ERBzine
+depictions of these scenes can be viewed at ERBzine

 #0352.
 Carter asks the dwar what manner of creatures are under his